simpleinjector/Documentation/source/diagnostics.rst

 The Diagnostic Services **cannot** analyze the following:

 * Types that are completely unknown, because these types are not registered explicitly and no registered type depends on them.
 In general you should register all root types (types that are requested directly by calling **GetInstance<T>()**, such as MVC Controllers) explicitly.
 * Open-generic registrations that are resolved as root type (no registered type depends on them).
-Since the container uses unregistered type resolution, those registrations will be unknown untill they are resolved.
+Since the container uses unregistered type resolution, those registrations will be unknown until they are resolved.
 Prefer registering each closed-generic version explicitly, or add unit tests to verify that these root types can be resolved.
 * Dependencies added using the `RegisterInitializer <https://simpleinjector.org/ReferenceLibrary/?topic=html/M_SimpleInjector_Container_RegisterInitializer__1.htm>`_ method:

 .. code-block:: c#